hexinfra/gorox/README.md

   Gorox is an advanced Web server, application server, RPC server, and proxy server.
 It can be used as:

-    * Web Server (HTTP 1/2/3, WebSocket, TLS, FCGI, uwsgi, AJP, HWEB)
+    * Web Server (HTTP 1/2/3, WebSocket, TLS, HWEB, FCGI, uwsgi, AJP)
     * Application Server for Go (Applications, Frameworks)
     * RPC Server for Go (HRPC Services, gRPC Services)
     * Web Proxy Server (HTTP 1/2/3, WebSocket, Forward, Reverse, Caching)